A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 }
 ```

-This format is extremely simple, just holding
+This format is extremely simple, consisting of
 a [tagged union](https://en.wikipedia.org/wiki/Tagged_union)
 with the two kinds of messages.
 One can either set
 or modulate the volume by a set value, the other